Analyzing Stanley Black & Decker (NYSE:SWK) & Hillman Solutions (NASDAQ:HLMN)

 |2.64

-This table compares Stanley Black & Decker and Hillman Solutions’ revenue, earnings per share and valuation.
+This table compares Hillman Solutions and Stanley Black & Decker’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue